 |Studyload||130 hours – Flipped classroom approach with 25 assignments (72 hours) and 24 facilitated sessions (58 hours) – on average 12 hours per week|

 |Programme||Two assignments and two facilitated live sessions per week.|

 |Break||Yes, from 3-7 Oct. and from 31 Oct. - 4 Nov.|

 Courses are currently online

 Our courses are currently online.
 Check the course details for more information about the online course format.

 Application for this course

-On top of this page you can apply for the course 'Farmer Agency: a Practical Approach for Farmer-Inclusive Food Systems'.
+Push the Orange button at the top and the bottom of this page to apply for the course 'Farmer Agency: a Practical Approach for Farmer-Inclusive Food System Transformation'.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
-Find out more about the requirements and the application process.
+Find out more about the Find out more about the requirements and the application process.